If you have federal student loans, do you know if they are subsidized or unsubsidized? Are you unsure?

 Knowing if you have unsubsidized or subsidized loans can also help you make smarter repayment choices, avoid unnecessary interest costs, and properly prioritize repayment.

 Let’s look at these two issues:

 Both subsidized and unsubsidized federal student loans have interest rates that are fixed each year by the federal government, and that also depend on their disbursement dates.
 Both loan types also have the same interest rate for undergraduate borrowers; rates for graduate students are higher.

 You can compare interest rates for both subsidized and unsubsidized loans on the website for Federal Student Aid, an office of the U.S. Department of Education.
 Most recently, both subsidized and unsubsidized loans for undergraduates had a fixed interest rate of 4.53%, while the rate for unsubsidized loans for graduate students was 6.08% disbursed on or after July 1, 2019, and Before July 1, 2020.

 The initial interest costs on unsubsidized loans

-During this period, the federal government covers all accrued interest costs for subsidized federal loans.
+Here’s why: Repayment of all federal student loans defers automatically until six months after you graduate or are no longer enrolled in college.
+During this time, the federal government covers all accrued interest costs for subsidized federal loans.
 Interest on unsubsidized loans, however, starts accruing right away.
-And this accrued interest is capitalized (meaning added to your balance) before repayment begins.
+Also, this accrued interest is capitalized — which means it’s added to your balance — before repayment begins.